Data storage and security while my research project is taking place

 If your project involves personal data (or any other data deemed to be sensitive or confidential), it is a legal requirement that you must store the data in a manner that meets the requirements of the General Data Protection Regulation (GDPR).

-In order to do this, it is the PI’s responsibility (or supervisor in the case of student projects) to ensure that the Google Team Drive is configured in the following way.
+In order to do this, it is the PI’s responsibility (or supervisor in the case of student projects) to ensure that the Google Shared Drive is configured in the following way.
 Please contact Information Services on +44 (0)23 9284 7777 or use the Contact IT Support page if you have any queries:

 BitLocker: Start-> Control Panel->BitLocker Drive Encryption->...follow instructions.